Bracknell Jazz Festival: 1981

 Drummer Max Roach played a short set, much of it a drum solo, (there are bootleg recordings available).
 The Ray d'Inverno trio performed a tribute to Bill Evans.
 Canadian electric jazz band Uzeb did their first show abroad which was recorded as Live in Bracknell and then digitally re-mastered and re-issued in 2006 to celebrate the band's 25th anniversary.

 1982

-The headline act was the incredible reunion of legendary John Coltrane Quartet members Elvin Jones and McCoy Tyner.
+The headline act was the reunion of legendary John Coltrane Quartet members Elvin Jones and McCoy Tyner.

 John Stevens' album Freebop was recorded at the festival the band including Evan Parker, and received a five-star review from Down Beat magazine.
 This year saw a duet between Abdullah Ibrahim and Carlos Ward that has been described as "delicate, poignant, austere ...conjuring a resonance from the simplest tune".
 Trumpeter Lester Bowie, from the "Chicago Art Ensemble", appeared with his group, "From The Roots to the Source", which featured vocalists Fontella Bass, David Peaston, pianist Art Matthews, tenor saxophonist Ari Brown, and drummer Phillip Wilson.